Rhino UK created a sensory room full of exciting, stimulating sensory equipment incorporating some existing favourites.....Read case study

 About Bucklow Manor Care Home

-Newly opened care home Bucklow Manor in Cheshire provides Personal Care for those whose primary care needs are age-related, and have a specialist unit for residents with dementia.
+Newly opened care home Bucklow Manor in Cheshire provides Personal Care for those whose primary care needs are age-related.
+They also have a specialist unit for residents with dementia.

 Bucklow Manor approach Rhino UK

-The team at Rhino UK worked very closely with the newly appointed home manager Donna to discuss their requirements and to make sure the room was an exact fit for the resident’s needs.
+The team at Rhino UK worked closely with the newly appointed home manager, Donna, to discuss Bucklow Manor’s requirements and make sure the room was an exact fit for the residents’ needs.

-Donna is highly passionate about Namaste Care and with over 30 years’ experience in the care industry has seen amazing results this kind of therapy can create and, therefore knew exactly what she wanted to achieve.
+Donna is highly passionate about Namaste Care.
+With over 30 years experience in the care industry, she has seen the amazing results this kind of therapy can create and knew exactly what she wanted to achieve.

-Donna spoke about a resident she previously cared for who has not used speech for years, but once the lady started Namaste therapy an amazing thing happened, she started to open up and talk for a period of time straight after the session.
+Donna spoke about a resident she previously cared for who had not spoken for years.
+After a few Namaste therapy, sessions, an amazing thing happened, she started to open up and talk to her.

 What is Namaste Care?

-Bucklow Manor were lucky to have a large space available to create their Namaste Room, which meant they could have a wide variety of sensory and therapy solutions to enhance the therapeutic opportunities.
+Bucklow Manor was lucky to have a large space available to create their Namaste Room, which meant they could have a wide variety of sensory and therapy solutions to enhance their therapeutic opportunities.

 The centre of the room has comfortable chairs for the residents to sit and relax whilst taking in the beautiful surroundings.
-Dolls to represent children are placed around the room for residents to interact with, the dolls resonate with them to make them feel comfortable and at ease.
+Dolls to represent children are placed around the room for residents to interact with; the dolls resonate with them to help them feel comfortable and at ease.

-One wall displays an array of tactile panels, to encourage residents to touch and feel different textures.
-Another wall is covered in fabulous projection from a Solar LED projector, which comes with a variety of wheels themed to suit the specific resident’s needs.
-A stunning fibre optic waterfall falls alongside this giving an amazing visual effect, whilst also providing tactile exploration.
+One wall displays an array of tactile panels to encourage residents to touch and feel different textures.
+Another wall is covered in colour coming from the sunny Solar LED projector, that comes with a variety of themed wheels to suit residents interests.
+A stunning fibre optic waterfall falls alongside this giving an amazing visual effect whilst also providing tactile exploration.

-A Fibre Optic Star cloth is hung in front of the room’s window and a fibre optic ceiling ring on the ceiling both giving off a twinkly starry night effect.
+A Fibre Optic Star cloth is hung in front of the room’s window, and a fibre optic ceiling ring create a stimulating twinkling ambiance.

-In another corner of the room stands a colour changing hurricane column; the column gives off the impression it has water inside but actually it is waterless, with fan-driven beads which rise and fall inside the tube creating a stimulating bubbling effect.
+In another corner of the room stands a colour changing hurricane column; the column gives off the impression it has water inside, but it’s actually waterless, with fan-driven beads that rise and fall inside the tube, creating a stimulating bubbling effect.

-The home opened in early March and the Namaste Room has already been a massive hit for the residents and the staff.
-The home has devised a Namaste Care Programme, whereby there is a daily therapy session and ono-to-one sessions provided.
-The programme is full of meaningful activities that help to bring pleasure to people with advanced dementia or those with physical or mental impairments.
+The home opened in early March, and the Namaste Room has already been a massive hit for the residents and the staff.
+The home has devised a Namaste Care Programme, where residents can engage in daily therapy sessions and on-to-one classs.
+The programme is full of meaningful activities that help bring pleasure to people with advanced dementia or those with physical or mental impairments.

-Donna the Care Home Manager quoted, “There have been some very positive outcomes for residents who have participated in the Namaste Sessions:
+Donna, the Care Home Manager, said, “There have been some very positive outcomes for residents who have participated in the Namaste Sessions:

-Staff who are involved in the Namaste sessions report that they feel a sense of achievement and are proud to be part of delivering the programme to residents in their care.
-They feel they are spending quality time with the residents who attend and are making a difference to people’s lives.
+Staff involved in the Namaste sessions report that they feel a sense of achievement and are proud to be part of delivering the programme to residents in their care.
+They feel they are spending quality time with the residents who attend and are making a difference in people’s lives.
 Staff enjoy the closeness with the residents and feel they are doing a worthwhile job.